jamesgphan/jamesgp.github.io/essays/your-codes-best-friend.md

   - Software Engineering
 ---

 Coding standards may seem like a pedantic aspect of software development, often reduced to debates over indentation and curly brace placement.
-However, these seemingly minor details play a more significant role in shaping the development process and the quality of the code than one might think.
+These seemingly minor details, however, play a more significant role in shaping the development process and the quality of the code than one might think.

 One aspect that's often underestimated is how coding standards aid in learning a programming language.
 When developers follow conventions such as declaring and initializing variables in a consistent manner, it becomes easier for newcomers to grasp the language's nuances.